Yadnesh-Ranshevare/Next.js/README.md

   )
 }

-export async function getData() {
+async function getData() {
     const res = await fetch('https://jsonplaceholder.typicode.com/users')
     const data = await res.json()
     return data
 }
 ```
 - here the data of user if fetch at the build time
-- once it fetch it save that data permanently
+- once it fetch it cache that data permanently until the next build
-- whenever a user visit a page it get already fetch data which is fetch at build time
+- whenever a user visit a page it get cache data which is fetch and cache at build time
 - as there is no fetch request on every visit it has high performance
 - as data is set permanently during build time visited page may lack a availability of updated data

 **Note:**
-> for fetch request Next.js by default caching id set to force-cache
+> for default fetch request Next.js by default set cache to force-cache

 ###  Incremental Static Regeneration (ISR)
 Instead of regenerating the whole site during build (like SSG), ISR lets you update individual static pages in the background after deployment.